rmosolgo/graphql-ruby/guides/relay.md

 end
 ```

-#### Custom UUID Generation
+### Custom UUID Generation

-By default, `graphql-relay` uses `Base64.strict_encode64` to generate opaque global ids.
+By default, `GraphQL::Relay` uses `Base64.strict_encode64` to generate opaque global ids.
 You can modify this behavior by providing two configurations.
 They work together to encode and decode ids:

 ```ruby
 NodeIdentification = GraphQL::Relay::GlobalNodeIdentification.define do